 How Our Project Is Different

-The San Joaquin Valley has dealt with biomass combustion plants in the past.
-How the San Joaquin Renewables operates can be confused with how biomass combustion plants or other industrial facilities operate.
-These assumptions mischaracterize SJR’s gasification process, environmental impact, and community value.
+California’s Central Valley has dealt with biomass combustion plants in the past.
+How the San Joaquin Renewables plant operates can be confused with how biomass combustion plants or other industrial facilities operate.
+These assumptions mischaracterize SJR’s gasification process, positive environmental impact, and community value.
 Below are several ways that the SJR project stands apart.

 The San Joaquin Renewables facility will use gasification, gas cleaning, and gas upgrading technologies to convert biomass into renewable natural gas.
 Gasification is a different process in several ways: